• Skip to primary navigation

 The Main Event

-Yet willingly we entered, all the while knowing at some point someone was going to throw a lit firecracker or two under you and your horse.
+Yet willingly we entered, one by one, all the while knowing at some point someone was going to throw a lit firecracker or two under you and your horse.

 Talk about being scared